More than 1,400 criminal street gangs exist in Los Angeles County.

 enforcement agencies to relocate witnesses to safer environments.

-Hardcore Gang prosecutors participate in the six Community Law
+Hardcore Gang prosecutors participate in the nine Community Law

 Enforcement And Recovery (C.L.E.A.R.) program sites throughout the